ppbpp/entityworld/README.md

 The presentation doesn't matter, the information does.
 As a result, a "formatted document" or say a wiki type article about John is just a view into the same information I already have, flattened onto a single "paper format".
 If I wanted to, I could assign font styling to various categories of information about John, which will produce consistent visual styling or any other entities related to him.
 We are now using `<strong>`.

 Note taking in its current form is just a view into "knowledge structuring" which sadly currently ends at "text entry".

+## Implementations

+### Mobile app
+An obvious use case I'm trying to solve personally is "dumb Evernote" style note taking with the ability to model entity purely via text entry.
+I want it to be as easy as tags and to "gracefully degrade" down to regular text editing for those who just want a flat note taking app.

+### Keyboard app
+This would be cool with the above, but can we hack a custom keyboard to help us with entity creation and retrieval?
+It's unaware of what app it's running in.
+But it still gives us access to everything the user types allowing us to create entity relationships or allow entering of information from existing entity storage.

+The most basic use case is detecting use of a special character and offering entity creation.
+But, we can also e.g. create notes as we are talking about something in a WhatsApp conversation.
+Or try to recall something we took notes on.
+And eg with something like Apple's `CFStringTokenizer`, we can have some fun parsing what's being typed to.

+The GPL license really helps here: there are sweeping privacy implications, so we want to be very open about what's happening.